NextDotID/docs/docs/core-concepts/proof-service/authservice.md

 In order to use the Oauth Service of Twitter/Discord/..., configurations like the following are necessary to be pre-configured in the AuthService (the platform depends on you, only need to put the configurations that you want to support).

 #### ProofService Endpoint
-There is configured the  endpoint of `Proof Service` so that AuthService can get to know the connections between the avatar and other identities.
+The endpoint of `ProofService` is configured to allow AuthService to retrieve the connections between the avatar and other identities.

 The example of the whole configuration: